 Previous course work must included:

-- Biology a/o Life Sciences with lab
+- Biology a/o Life Sciences

 - 6 hr. of Anatomy & Physiology or 5hr. combined course